Increasing Organic Engagement in Social Media Marketing for Education Institutions

 Engage with Reviews of Your School

-Online reviews have become an essential piece of ‘social proof’ in social media marketing for education over the past few years.
+Online reviews have become an essential piece of ‘social proof’ in inbound marketing for schools over the past few years.
 Prospective students often want to know how current students and alumni feel about the schools they’re interested in before making a final decision.

 And while it’s impossible to control exactly what a reviewer will say, your school can choose how they’re going to respond to them.
 According to BrightLocal, 89% of consumers will read businesses’ responses to reviews, meaning how you engage with them could make a real difference to how you are perceived.